 The Bank is subject to a number of prudential and regulatory controls designed to maintain the safety and soundness of banks, ensure their compliance with economic, social and other objectives and limit their exposure to risk.
-See "The United Arab Emirates Banking Sector and Regulations".
+See further "The United Arab Emirates Banking Sector and Regulations".
 These regulations include UAE federal laws and regulations (particularly those of the UAE federal government and the UAE Central Bank), as well as the laws and regulations of the other countries in which the Bank operates.
 In particular (but without limitation), the Bank is subject to the following restrictions:

-- certain credit limits in respect of real estate and construction financing, major shareholders or to a single customer (based on the Bank's customer deposits and/or capital and reserves as prescribed by the UAE Central Bank); - concentration limits on total credit and other risk exposures to retail customers, banks, investments and country exposure (including, but not limited to, regulations promulgated by the Central Bank in Central Bank Notice No. 32/2013 on large exposures (the "Large Exposure Notice"), which was published in the UAE official gazette (the "Official Gazette") on 30 December 2013 and entered into force on 30 January 2014); - a minimum total capital adequacy ratio of 12.75 per cent., effective from 1 January 2018 and a minimum total capital adequacy ratio of 13.5 per cent., effective from 1 January 2019.
-Within this minimum capital adequacy ratio, the UAE Central Bank, as part of its phased implementation of Basel III in the UAE, has established additional capital requirements for systemically important banks (such as the Bank, which has been designated as a domestically systemic important bank ("D-SIB")), with a Common Equity Tier 1 D-SIB buffer, included within the UAE Central Bank prescribed minimum total capital adequacy ratio, of 0.38 per cent., effective from 1 January 2018 (increasing to 0.50 per cent. with effect from 1 January 2019).
-Additionally, and also comprised within the minimum total capital adequacy ratio mandated by the UAE Central Bank, UAE banks are also subject to a capital conservation buffer of 1.875 per cent. (effective from 1 January 2018), increasing to 2.5 per cent. (effective from 1 January 2019), as applicable, pursuant to the February 2017 Regulations and the Accompanying Standards (each as defined below).
-As at 30 June 2018, the Bank had a total capital adequacy ratio of 16.4 per cent., comfortably above the minimum UAE Central Bank requirements (including the additional D-SIB buffer);
+- certain credit limits in respect of real estate and construction financing, major shareholders or to a single customer (based on the Bank's customer deposits and/or capital and reserves as prescribed by the UAE Central Bank); - concentration limits on total credit and other risk exposures to retail customers, banks, investments and country exposure (including, but not limited to, regulations promulgated by the Central Bank in Central Bank Notice No. 32/2013 on large exposures (the "Large Exposure Notice"), which was published in the UAE official gazette (the "Official Gazette") on 30 December 2013 and entered into force on 30 January 2014); - a minimum total capital adequacy ratio of 14.5 per cent. effective from 1 January 2019.
+Within this minimum capital adequacy ratio, the UAE Central Bank, as part of its phased implementation of Basel III in the UAE, also established additional capital requirements for systemically important banks (such as the Bank, which has been designated as a domestically systemic important bank ("D-SIB")), with a Common Equity Tier 1 D-SIB buffer, included within the UAE Central Bank prescribed minimum total capital adequacy ratio, of 1.50 per cent. effective from 1 January 2019.
+Additionally, and also comprised within the minimum total capital adequacy ratio mandated by the UAE Central Bank, UAE banks are also subject to a capital conservation buffer of 2.5 per cent. effective from 1 January 2019, pursuant to the February 2017 Regulations and the Accompanying Standards (each as defined below).
+As at